RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

 ## Creating a network

-An electrical network can be built by assembling basic elements provided in [roseau.load_flow.models][api-models].
+An electrical network can be built by assembling basic elements described in the [Models section](../models/index.md).
 The following is a summary of the available elements:

 * Buses: